Aliases for PPP1R12A Gene

 GeneCards Summary for PPP1R12A Gene

 PPP1R12A (Protein Phosphatase 1 Regulatory Subunit 12A) is a Protein Coding gene.
-Diseases associated with PPP1R12A include moebius syndrome and infratentorial cancer.
-Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
-GO annotations related to this gene include protein kinase binding and enzyme inhibitor activity.
-An important paralog of this gene is PPP1R12C.
+Diseases associated with PPP1R12A include Genitourinary And/Or Brain Malformation Syndrome and Coronary Artery Vasospasm.
+Among its related pathways are Beta-Adrenergic Signaling and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and enzyme inhibitor activity.
+An important paralog of this gene is PPP1R12B.

 Key regulator of protein phosphatase 1C (PPP1C).
 Mediates binding to myosin.
 As part of the PPP1C complex, involved in dephosphorylation of PLK1.
 Capable of inhibiting HIF1AN-dependent suppression of HIF1A activity.